wp-plugins/wp-gallery-custom-links/readme.txt

 == Description ==

+If you've ever had a WordPress gallery of staff, product, or other images and needed to link them to other pages but couldn't, this plugin is for you!

 This plugin adds a "Gallery Link URL" field when editing post images.
 If the image is included in a gallery, the "Gallery Link URL" value will be used as the link on the image instead of the raw file or the attachment post.
+There is also an option to open gallery images in a new window.

 It's designed to work even if customizations have been made via the post_gallery filter; instead of replacing the entire post_gallery function, it calls the normal function and simply replaces the link hrefs in the generated output.
 Javascript is also in place to attempt to remove any lightbox functionality on the custom link and allow it to function as a regular link.

 == Installation ==